thisiskushal31/Datastructures-and-Algorithms/Algorithms/01_Searching_and_Sorting.md

 [More Details on Exponential Search](https://www.geeksforgeeks.org/exponential-search/)
 #### Ternary Search

+*Ternary search* is a decrease(by constant) and conquer algorithm that can be used to find an element in an array.
+It is similar to binary search where we divide the array into two parts but in this algorithm, we divide the given array into three parts and determine which has the key (searched element).
+We can divide the array into three parts by taking mid1 and mid2 which can be calculated as shown below.
+Initially, l and r will be equal to 0 and n-1 respectively, where n is the length of the array.
 ### Sorting

 A Sorting Algorithm is used to arranging the data of list or array into some specific order.
 It can be numerical or lexicographically order.
 Given below is explanation of some of the most common searching algorithms.